Batman: Arkham Knight: Marketing

+When asked if the Arkham Knight was an entirely new character or simply new to the Batman: Arkham series, marketing producer Dax Ginn claimed that he is "completely original" in terms of his design and role, and a character whom Batman has not encountered before.
+Ginn described the opportunity to create an original character in the Batman universe as "terrifying", but noted that the developers at Rocksteady relished the chance to make a mark on the Batman property that would last beyond the games themselves.

 Release

 Batman: Arkham Knight was released on PlayStation 4, Windows, and Xbox One on June 23, 2015.
 The game was originally scheduled to be released on October 14, 2014.
-It was delayed to June 2, 2015 and then delayed again to June 23, 2015.
-On the first delay, Rocksteady marketing game manager Guy Perkins stated, "If we didn’t give the team more time to do it, then we would be releasing something that we weren’t happy with.
-We want to make sure we’re absolutely nailing it 100%."
+It was delayed to June 2, 2015, and then delayed again to June 23, 2015.
+On the first delay, Rocksteady marketing game manager Guy Perkins stated, "If we didn't give the team more time to do it, then we would be releasing something that we weren't happy with.
+We want to make sure we're absolutely nailing it 100%."
 A quality assurance tester for the game added, "Getting [the game] to work on consoles was impossible for months.
-That’s part of why the game got delayed so many times, [Rocksteady was] totally unprepared for how hard it was on next-gen consoles."
+That's part of why the game got delayed so many times, [Rocksteady was] totally unprepared for how hard it was on next-gen consoles."
 In the UK, the Windows version is only available as a digital release.
-Additionally, an Linux and OS X version of the game developed by Feral Interactive was scheduled for release in early 2016 after originally being scheduled to release in late 2015; it was canceled in February 2016.
+Additionally, a Linux and OS X version of the game developed by Feral Interactive was scheduled for release in early 2016 after originally being scheduled to release in late 2015; it was canceled in February 2016.
 Feral stated the original delay was to "ensure good performance and wide-ranging support" for the two platforms.

-Two Collector's Edition editions were also announced: the Limited edition contains the game in a Steelbook case, an 80-page concept art book, an Arkham Knight issue #0 comic book, alternate costumes for Batman, Robin and Nightwing based on DC Comics' The New 52, and a statue of Batman.
-The Batmobile edition contains the Limited edition items, but replaces the Batman statue with a transformable Batmobile statue.
-However, on June 17, consumers who purchased the "Batmobile Collector's Edition" were notified that the edition had been canceled due to a quality issue with the Batmobile statue from designer Project Triforce.
-Consumers were able to receive a refund or have their purchase transferred to another collector's edition.
-Two days later, it was revealed that the Limited edition was delayed for release in Europe until mid-July 2015 due to a packaging quality issue.
-In addition, a Serious Edition Comic Bundle was released, exclusively on Amazon.com.
-The edition featured the game, the "First Appearance" skin (based on Batman's first appearance in Detective Comics #27), and a limited edition 25th anniversary version of Arkham Asylum: A Serious House on Serious Earth, the graphic novel for which the Batman: Arkham series is loosely based.
-A limited edition PlayStation 4 was also released, featuring a "Steel Gray" console and controller with a custom Batman faceplate.